anishkothari/conference-central/README.md

 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

 The problem implementing this query is that multiple inequalities can't be queried in datastore on more than one field (typeOfSession and startTime in this case).
-I would implement this using two queries - one to find non-workshop sessions and another query for sessions before 7pm.
-The query to find non-workshop sessions should use an equality filter and the time query could use an inequality filter.
+I would implement this by using a query to find the non-workshop sessions.
+Then I would use a time variable set to 7pm and filter the sessions found from the previous query against the time variable to find the sessions before 7pm.
 ## Products
 - [App Engine][1]